yash-gautam9953/docify/README.md

 # 🐳 Docify

 **Docify** is a lightweight **Go-based CLI tool** that automatically Dockerizes your **Node.js** or **Python** projects.
-It detects ports, databases, generates a `Dockerfile`, builds an image, and runs your app in a container — with almost **zero setup**. 🚀
+It detects ports, databases, generates a `Dockerfile`, build an image, and runs your app in a container — with almost **zero setup**. 🚀

 ---